hugoMiCode/AI-Parking-RC-Unity-v2/README.md

 ## Conclusion

-This README provides an overview of setting up and running the AI-Parking-RC-Unity project.
-By following the instructions and understanding the configuration, you can train and optimize AI models for parking tasks in Unity.
-For more detailed information, refer to the [official ML-Agents documentation](https://github.com/Unity-Technologies/ml-agents/tree/main/docs).
+This README provides an overview of running the AI-Parking-RC-Unity project.
+Following instructions and understanding the configuration, you can go ahead and train and optimize AI models for parking tasks in Unity.
+For more detailed information, please refer to the [official ML-Agents documentation](https://github.com/Unity-Technologies/ml-agents/tree/main/docs).

----

-Feel free to customize the README further based on specific needs or additional details relevant to your project.